carlos-molina/LeyAlgomata/README.md

     Computer Technology is not free from failures.

-The idea behind the first point is illustrated by the Finite State Automata of shown in the folloging figure:
+The idea behind the first point is illustrated by the Finite State Automata shown in the folloging figure:

 <p align="center">
   <img src="./figures/leyalgomata/Leyalgomata_finitestateautonoma.png"